Research Area II - Molecular Structure and Function

 Naomi Pollock

-Naomi graduated with an MBiochem from the University of Oxford in 2007 and stayed there for a DPhil in membrane protein biochemistry.
-Since then she has continued her research in this area at the universities of Manchester, Warwick and Birmingham.
-Her current focus is on novel technologies for membrane protein purification and stabilisation working under the supervision of Professor Tim Dafforn.
+Naomi graduated with an MBiochem from the University of Oxford in 2007, followed by a DPhil in membrane protein biochemistry in 2011.
+She continued her research in this area with post-doctoral positions at the universities of Manchester, Warwick, Birmingham.
+As a newly-appointed lecturer her research focus will be on novel technologies for membrane protein purification, and integrating these with biochemical and biophysical characterisation methods.

 Jeremy Russel Keown